onecreative/jquery.closestChildren/README.md

 `selector` can be anything that the jQuery [`.filter()` method](http://api.jquery.com/filter/) uses.

+`all` is a boolean.
+Put true to search for all the closest matches (for each branch). false, or ommitted will only find the single closest match.

 `closestChildren` returns a jQuery collection of matched elements.

 Please keep in mind the following features: